 How Your Donation Helps

-The Autism Resource Center Central Massachusetts (a project of Horace Mann Educational Associates, Inc.) is a non-profit organization with 501(c) status.
+The Autism Resource Center Central Massachusetts (a project of Horace Mann Educational Associates, Inc.) is a non-profit organization located in Massachusetts with 501(c) status.
 All of the money raised remains in Central Massachusetts, this is unique to other organizations raising money for autism.
 Thank you for helping raise awareness of Autism by donating your old car, boat or RV.

 Autism Resource Center Central Massachusetts started with a group of parents with one common bond: children with autism.
 Back in 1997, the diagnosis was only given to about 5 in 10,000.
 It was clear that those numbers were beginning to increase, but to those parents gathered, it was still isolating, frightening, and largely unknown.
 Services were nearly non-existent; early intervention was usually difficult to access as the age of diagnosis at that time was usually about the age that children aged out of EI.
 Support programs were scattered, the Central Massachusetts region was the last region in the state to have a Resource Center funded.
 Something needed to be done.